 - Who's that playing übercapitalist Andrew Ryan in BioShock?
 Why it's Armin Shimerman, who you might remember as Quark the Ferengi from Deep Space 9!

-- While Patrick Stewart playing the king may qualify as an Actor Allusion in The Elder Scrolls IV Oblivion, the casting of Lynda Carter (famous for playing Wonder Woman) as the voices of the female Orcs and Nords certainly qualifies.
+- While Patrick Stewart playing the emperor may qualify as an Actor Allusion in The Elder Scrolls IV: Oblivion, the casting of Lynda Carter (famous for playing Wonder Woman) as the voices of the female Orcs and Nords certainly qualifies.